yic-technologies/PublicDocs/EMV2 - Writing drivers.md

 If you need to use a \" (quotation marks) then make sure to precede it with a \\ (backslash); for example: `INST:SEL "SA"` should be written as `INST:SEL \"SA\"`

+Commands are not case-sensitive, and you may use the longer form instead if you wish, where applicable for your spectrum analyzer.
+For example, instead of `FREQ:CENT` you may write `FREQuency:CENTer` or `Frequency:Center`.

 Here is the template:

 ```